 The legal factors affecting Nestle are as follows:

-- The laws related to health and safety of the employees, quality and hygiene of its products and labor laws established in different countries need to be followed.
+The law essay help related to health and safety of the employees, quality and hygiene of its products and labor laws established in different countries need to be followed.

 The environmental factors affecting Nestle are: